dArKmOLeS/metacrafters_solidity_assesment/README.md

 Usage-
 ----------------------------------
-Deploy the MyToken contract to a supported Ethereum network.
+Deploy the MyToken contract on an Ethereum network that is supported.

-Once deployed, you can interact with the contract by calling the following functions:
+When the contract is deployed, you can communicate with it by calling the following functions:

-mint: Creates new tokens and assigns them to a specified address.
+mint: Produces fresh tokens and sends them to a given address.

 I have used Remix, an online solidity IDE , https://remix.ethereum.org/